peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Binomial_Distribution_Optimization_for_Many_Trials></a>
 ### Binomial Distribution: Optimization for Many Trials

-The _binomial distribution_ models the number of successful trials among a fixed number of independently performed trials with a fixed probability of success.
+The _binomial distribution_ models the number of successes in a fixed number of independent trials, each with the same probability of success.

 **Requires random real numbers:** The pseudocode below implements an optimization for many trials.
 In the pseudocode&mdash;
-- `trials` is the number of independent trials, and
+- `trials` is the number of trials, and
 - `p` is the probability of success in each trial (where `p <= 0` means never, `p >= 1` means always, and `p = 0.5` means an equal chance of success or failure).

 &nbsp;